-This means that the insurance company must agree to the procedure taking place before it is done in order to cover the cost of it.
+This means that the insurance company must agree to the procedure taking place. before it is done, in order for them to cover the cost of it.

 When taking out any health insurance plan, it is really important to know exactly what is covered and what is not.

 This is true of any insurance policy, but health insurance policies detail to an exacting degree exactly what is and is not covered.

 A lot of this may not be apparent prior to taking out the policy, but should be studied carefully once the policy has been enacted.

 If possible try and obtain a specimen policy from an insurance company to give you an idea of what the coverage is and isn’t.

 Costs involved in a health insurance policy or plan fall into a number of categories.

 There is the annual premium for the individual and possibly for their family as well.
 There is the cost of a deductible, which again may be both for an individual and also collectively for their family as well.

 There is likely to be some type of co-insurance on the policy, meaning the individual will be liable for a fixed percentage of all treatments and costs that are covered under the terms of the policy, once the deductible has been met.